d2l-ai/d2l-vi/chapter_optimization/sgd_vn.md

 This means that, on average, the stochastic gradient is a good estimate of the gradient.
 -->

-Do đó, tính trung bình thì gradient ngẫu nhiên là một ước lượng tốt của gradient.
+Do đó, về trung bình, gradient ngẫu nhiên là một ước lượng tốt của gradient.

 <!--
 Now, we will compare it to gradient descent by adding random noise with a mean of 0 to the gradient to simulate a SGD.